HighOutputVentures/experiments/006/docs/adding-input-dimensions.md

     sample_detrended = detrend(data=sample, type='constant')
     ```

-    below is a plot of the sample after detrending.
+    Below is a plot of the sample after detrending.
 Notice how the values are shifted down.

     ![Sample Mean Removed](./images/sample-mean-removed.png "Sample Mean Removed")